crimeraaa/dst-shellbells/README_OR_PERISH.md

 Your song starts with an assumed distance of `0`. (in terms of DST distance units).
 Every duration string I accounted for represents a specific value which is then added on top of the assumed distance.
 The assumed distance updates with each and every Note Table.

 The very first Note Table is always set to distance `0`.
-Every other Note Table's distance value is determined by this formaula:
+Every other Note Table's distance value is determined by this formula:

-(current distance) + (Previous Note Table's duration)
+> (current distance) + (Previous Note Table's duration)

 For example: